tonymullen/finity-ai-playground/readme.md

 # Finity AI Playground

-An environment for testing, experimenting, and playing around with various AI players of the game [Finity](https://www.finitygame.com/).
+An environment for testing, experimenting, and playing around with various human and AI players of the game [Finity](https://www.finitygame.com/).

 ![WIP screenshot](readme_imgs/wip2.png)